Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

-\Baojiu{The behaviours of Model 3 are broadly similar to those of Model 1 and Model 2, e.g., both the absolute and the relative heights of the different curves, as well as their shapes are the same as before.
-There are, however, some notable differences, e.g., the main peaks in $\sigma(A)$ in Model 3 are at slightly different values of $\omega$ from the other models, and the curves are also less smooth.
-As mentioned above, the bump (which has the structure of a double peak) of $\sigma(A)$ for Model 1 and Model 2 is related to the BAO peak in the matter/galaxy correlation function, which is at $\simeq100h^{-1}{\rm Mpc}$.
-The primordial wiggles for those two models, in configuration space, correspond to a spike at matter or halo separation $r=\omega$.
-In those two models, when $\omega\gg100h^{-1}{\rm Mpc}$, the BAO and primordial peaks are separated afar and thus the former does not affect the accuracy of the measurement for the latter.
-As $\omega$ approaches $100h^{-1}{\rm Mpc}$ from above, the BAO and primordial peaks start to `interfere', leading to changes of both the amplitude and shape of the latter, making it harder to measure its parameters accurately.
-We speculate that the dip --- which causes the double-peak structure in $\sigma(A)$ for Model 1 and Model 2 --- is due to the fact that, when the primordial peak does not coincide well with the centre of the (rather wide) BAO peak, its shape can be affected in an asymmetric manner, making the measurement of its parameters even more inaccurate.
-In contrast, the structure of the primordial wiggles in Model 3 is much more complicated in configuration space, because $m\ne1$ in Eq.~\eqref{eq:2.2}: this can cause the differences in the fine details of $\sigma(A)$ between this and the other models.}
+The behaviour of \Yuhaonew{Model 4} is similar to that of Model 1, e.g., both the absolute and the relative heights of the different curves, as well as their shapes are the same as before.
+There are, however, some notable differences, e.g., the main peaks in $\sigma(A)$ in \Yuhaonew{Model 4} are at slightly different values of $\omega$ from the other models, and the curves are also less smooth.
+As mentioned above, the bump (which has the structure of a double peak) of $\sigma(A)$ for Model 1 is related to the BAO peak in the matter/galaxy correlation function, which is at \Yuhaonew{$\simeq150 \ {\rm Mpc}$}.
+The primordial wiggles of Model 1, in configuration space, correspond to a spike at matter or halo separation $r=\omega$.
+When \Yuhaonew{$\omega\gg150 \ {\rm Mpc}$}, the BAO and primordial peaks are separated afar and thus the former does not affect the accuracy of the measurement for the latter.
+As $\omega$ approaches \Yuhaonew{$150 \ {\rm Mpc}$} from above, the BAO and primordial peaks start to `interfere', leading to changes of both the amplitude and shape of the latter, making it harder to measure its parameters accurately.
+We speculate that the dip --- which causes the double-peak structure in $\sigma(A)$ for Model 1 --- is due to the fact that, when the primordial peak does not coincide well with the centre of the (rather wide) BAO peak, its shape can be affected in an asymmetric manner, making the measurement of its parameters even more inaccurate.
+In contrast, the structure of the primordial wiggles in \Yuhaonew{Model 4} is more complicated in configuration space, because $m\ne1$ in Eq.~\eqref{eq:2.2}, which can cause the differences in the \Yuhaonew{units of $\omega$ and other} fine details of $\sigma(A)$ between this and the other models.